NdakoAdama/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that returns the length of a string

 A function that prints a string, followed by a new line,to stdout

+A function that prints a string, in reverse, followed by a new line